ucli-tools/gits/README.md

 1. **Option 1: Use tea CLI (recommended)**
    - Requires tea CLI to be installed and configured
    - Run `gits login` first to set up authentication
-   - Automatically retrieves your stored token
+   - Automatically retrieves and caches your token for future use

 2. **Option 2: Manual API Token**
    - Provide your Gitea API token directly
+   - Token is automatically cached in `~/.config/gits/tokens.conf`
+   - Won't need to re-enter on subsequent commands
    - Token can be generated from Gitea settings

-   - Useful if tea CLI is not available
+**Token Caching:**
+- Tokens are securely stored in `~/.config/gits/tokens.conf` (permissions: 600)
+- Cached tokens are automatically used on subsequent commands
+- You'll be prompted to confirm using cached token
+- Manage tokens with `gits token` command (see Token Management section below)

 For GitHub repositories, authentication is automatic via `gh` CLI (if logged in via `gh auth login`).